 Set up your project

-To begin your Independent Study, send me a brief email proposal.
+To begin your Internship, send me a brief email proposal.
 In your proposal I will want to know why you want to study the particular topic, concept, or skill set in greater detail.

 Once we have decided on your project, we will complete the following two forms:

 The forms can be signed electronically.
-Once you have completed all of the information, sign it and send it to the appropriate faculty.
+Once you have completed all of the information, sign it and send it to me.